 Beverly Hills is home to one of the most affluent neighborhoods in all of California and anchors the area’s “Platinum Triangle” with Bel Air and Holmby Hills.
 With the world-famous zip code of 90210 and destinations such as Rodeo Drive, Beverly Hills is known around the world as one of the most glamorous places to shop and visit.
 Because of its desirable location, Beverly Hills has long been residence to Hollywood elite who seek respite from the hustle and bustle of Los Angeles.

 Century City is a small, but important business center as many law firms and executives with ties to the entertainment industry have offices there.
-Formerly a backlot for 20th Century Fox, the area has always had strong connection to the entertainment industry with ABC Entertainment, MGM Studios, Univision Communications, and Creative Artists Agency all currently or formerly headquartered in Century City.
+Formerly a backlot for 20th Century Fox, the area has always had a strong connection to the entertainment industry with ABC Entertainment, MGM Studios, Univision Communications, and Creative Artists Agency all currently or formerly headquartered in Century City.

 Home to UCLA, Westwood is an affluent community in West LA centered around the mixed residential and business high-rises on Wilshire Blvd.
 Westwood Village, a shopping district with a small-village atmosphere, is home to many upscale shops, restaurants, and the historic Fox and Bruin Theaters.
-Also located in Westwood is the Los Angeles California Temple is the second-largest temple operated by The Church of Jesus Christ of Latter-Day Saints, home to the Church’s missionary efforts in Los Angeles.
+Also located in Westwood is the Los Angeles California Temple, the second-largest temple operated by The Church of Jesus Christ of Latter-Day Saints, home to the Church’s missionary efforts in Los Angeles.

 The largest of the VA’s health care campuses, the Los Angeles VA serves thousands of veterans every year.
-The sprawling campus is features the Wadsworth Chapel, a Victorian style building built in 1900 as a Catholic-Protestant dual chapel that allowed both Catholic and Protestant soldiers to worship at the same time, on either side of a double brick wall.
+The sprawling campus features the Wadsworth Chapel, a Victorian style building built in 1900 as a Catholic-Protestant dual chapel that allowed both Catholic and Protestant soldiers to worship at the same time, on either side of a double brick wall.
 The Chapel has been closed since the 1971 Sylmar earthquake, but was placed on the National Register of Historic Places in 1972.

 Originally planted with soybeans and avocados, Bentwood is now one of the wealthiest neighborhoods in all of LA.
 Home to the Brentwood Country Mart, the Mart grew to fame as celebrities were used to grow its cachet.
-Because of the cozy, one-stop-shopping experience, celebrities made helped popularize the location as it became a local, Hollywood haunt.
+Because of the cozy, one-stop-shopping experience, celebrities helped popularize the location as it became a local, Hollywood haunt.
 Even today, celebrities are spotted frequently taking in the atmosphere and shopping at the Brentwood Country Mart.

 Santa Monica is a beachfront city situated on Santa Monica Bay.
 The wide beaches, upscale shopping, and tourist hotels make Santa Monica a destination for millions every year.
 Among its many landmarks include the world-famous Santa Monica Pier, which has stood for over 100 years and has been popularized through television and movies.
 The Pier and its famous Ferris Wheel are an iconic scene that represents the “fun in the sun” culture of Los Angeles.
-For things to do in Santa Monica race weekend click here.